opnfv/netready/docs/requirements/use_cases/l3vpn_hub_and_spoke.rst

 Current implementation
 ++++++++++++++++++++++

-There are multiple different technologies and corresponding projects which allow for creating a network topology in which traffic is directed through specific network elements.
-Among the projects considered here, is [BGPVPN]_ and [NETWORKING-SFC]_.
-We investigate the suitability of each project in the following.
+Different APIs have been developed to support creating a network topology and directing network traffic through specific network elements in specific order, for example, [BGPVPN]_ and [NETWORKING-SFC]_.
+We analyzed those APIs regarding the Hub-and-Spoke use case.

 BGPVPN
 ''''''

-Support for creating and managing L3VPNs is in general available in OpenStack Neutron by means of the BGPVPN project [BGPVPN]_.
-However, the [BGPVPN]_ API does not allow to exactly create the hub-and-spoke topology outlined above in a clean and straightforward manner.
+Support for creating and managing L3VPNs is in general available in OpenStack Neutron by means of the BGPVPN API [BGPVPN]_.
+However, the [BGPVPN]_ API does not support creating the Hub-and-Spoke topology as outlined above, i.e. setting up specific VRFs of vFW(H) and other VNFs(S) within one L3VPN to direct the traffic from vFW(H) to VNFs(S).

 The [BGPVPN]_ API currently supports the concepts of network- and router-associations.
 An association in principle maps to a VRF that interconnects either subnets of a Neutron network (network association) or the networks connected by a router (router association).
-It does not yet allow for creating VRFs per VM port (port associations).
-This functionality is needed, however, to create separate VRFs per VM.
+It does not yet allow for creating VRFs per VM port (port associations) as illustrated in Hub-and-Spoke use case.
+The functionality of port association is needed, however, to create separate VRFs per VM in order to implement the Hub-and-Spoke use case.
+Furthermore, the functionality of setting up next-hop routing table, labels, I-RT and E-RT etc in VRF is also required to enable traffic direction from Hub to Spokes.

-Given the network- and router-association mechanisms, the following workflow establishes a network topology which aims to resemble the desired target topology.
-In order to compansate for the missing port association, the basic idea is to model separate VRFs per VM by creating a dedicated Neutron network with two subnets for each VRF in the hub-and-spoke topology.
+It may be argued that given the current network- and router-association mechanisms, the following workflow establishes a network topology which aims to achieve the desired traffic flow from Hub to Spokes.
+The basic idea is to model separate VRFs per VM by creating a dedicated Neutron network with two subnets for each VRF in the Hub-and-Spoke topology.

 1. Create Neutron network "hub"
   :code:`neutron net-create hub`